 Research contributions published by professional organizations

-Submit work to journals, publications or conferences relevant to your field (many accept first-time authors)
+Submit work to journals, publications, or conferences relevant to your field (many accept first-time authors)

-8. Published materials about you
+8. Published material about you and your work

 This criterion looks for published material in professional publications, major trade outlets, or major media that is about you and your work in the field for which you're seeking the O-1A visa.

-It must go beyond a brief mention—USCIS is looking for substantive coverage that discusses your contributions, impact, or leadership in your area of expertise.
+It must go beyond a brief mention.
+USCIS is looking for substantive coverage that discusses your contributions, impact, or leadership in your area of expertise.

 Documentation you need

-Full copies or screenshots of the articles, showing:
+Full copies or screenshots of the articles, showing the title, author, publication, and date

-Substantive content focusing on you and your work
+Substantive content focusing on you and your work specifically

 English translations (if applicable)